Friedrich Schiller's "Der Ring des Polykrates"

 On Samos, over which he reigned.

-“This vast realm bends under my firm yoke,”
+“This realm bends beneath my iron yoke,”

 He said to the Egyptian monarch.